Gother Victor Fyers Mann: Life

 Mann was born in Sydney on 8 October 1863.
-He was the fourth child of the Surveyor John Frederick Mann and Camilla Victoria, daughter of Sir Thomas Mitchell.
+He was the fourth child of the surveyor John Frederick Mann and his wife Camilla Victoria, daughter of Sir Thomas Mitchell.
 He was apprenticed to the architect Thomas Rowe and elected an associate of the Institute of Architects of New South Wales in 1886.
 From 1888–1891 he practised in Brisbane in partnership with E. J. F. Crawford.

 Mann was a keen painter and around 1885 attended classes under Julian Ashton.
-He continued to follow his architectural career when he returned to Sydney, setting up his practise in Bridge Street, but he continued to study art under Tom Roberts and Arthur Streeton.
-By the mid-1890s he was secretary of the Art Society of New South Wales and on 3 April 1902 he married Mabel Beatrice, daughter of photographer JH Newman.
+He continued to follow his architectural career when he returned to Sydney, setting up his practice in Bridge Street, but he continued to study art under Tom Roberts and Arthur Streeton.
+By the mid-1890s he was secretary of the Art Society of New South Wales and on 3 April 1902 he married Mabel Beatrice, daughter of photographer J. Hubert Newman.
 They lived at Neutral Bay.

 In 1905 Mann was appointed secretary and superintendent of the National Art Gallery of New South Wales and from 1912 to 1928 was the Gallery's Director.
 He organized an important loan exhibition of Australian art in 1918 and visited Europe in 1914 and 1926 to buy for the collection.
 He was chairman of the Commonwealth Art Advisory Board from 1918–1948, established to advise the Historic Memorials Committee; which from 1914, at Mann's behest, began to acquire the nucleus of a national collection.

 As a painter Mann held his first and only one-man show at the Macquarie Galleries in May 1930.
 This retrospective exhibition included many scenes of Sydney Harbour and records of his visits abroad.
 Mann died on 12 November 1948 in Royal North Shore Hospital and was cremated with Anglican rites.
 His portrait by W. B. McInnes is in the Art Gallery of New South Wales.

 On the 5 June 1930, he was formally invested with the insignia of Commander of the Civil Division of the Most Excellent Order of the British Empire.